tioluigidev/Tio-Luigis-IOT-Minilab/README.md

 ## Description

 This is my IoT minilab.
-A platform to develop projects and experiments involving the internet of things / web of things and digital electronics.
+A platform to make projects and experiments involving the internet of things and electronics.
-This is an open source project and you will find all the necessary information to reproduce this project, modify it, contribute, etc.
+This is an open source project and you will find all necessary information to reproduce this project, modify it, contribute with it, etc.

 I hope you enjoy it :)